Melvin-leo/sentiment-analysis-news/README.md

 For `text_negative.csv` and `self_negative_news.csv` they are made by collecting some news data and are all negative sentiments.
 However they are the focus and what we are trying to filter.

 There are individual csv files for each models in this repository.

+Refer to model 9 for the most updated and accurate model.

 For model 5, dataset that is used consists of :
 ```